Todd Large Cap Intrinsic Value Review

 Todd Asset Management LLC, formerly Todd-Veredus Asset Management LLC began operations on June 1, 1998 as Veredus Asset Management LLC (VAM).
 Effective May 1, 2009, VAM combined with Todd Investment Advisors, Inc. (TIA).
 TIA (and its predecessors) was founded in 1967 by Bosworth M. Todd.
 Upon the combination of VAM and TIA in 2009, Veredus Asset Management LLC changed its n ame to Todd-Veredus Asset Management LLC (TVAM).
 On February 28, 2013, TVAM redeemed ownership units held by individuals who supported the growth products founded under VAM, and changed its name to Todd Asset Management LLC.
 The firm continues to offer the sa me products and strategies managed by the same individuals and process founded under TIA

-The Large Cap Intrinsic Value Composite contains fully discretionary, tax-exempt accounts that use either the S&P 500 Index or Russell 1000 Value Index as the benchmark.
-Prior to April 1, 2010, this composite was known as the Relative Value Equity Composite; no changes in the strategy were made in conjunction with the name change.
+The Intrinsic Value Opportunity Composite contains fully discretionary, tax-exempt accounts that use either the S&P 500 Index or Russell 1000 Value Index as the benchmark.
 All fee-paying, fully discretionary portfolios under our management are included in a composite.
-Accounts are eligible for inclusion in the composite at the beginning of the first calendar quarter after the month of initial fund ing and upon being fully invested.
+Accounts are eligible for inclusion in the composite at the beginning of the first calendar quarter after the month of initial funding and upon being fully invested.

 The performance information is presented on a trade date basis, both gross and net of management fees and includes the reinvestment of all income.
 Net of fee performance was calculated using the highest all inclusive annual management fee of .60% applied monthly.
 Prior to September 2001, the highest management fee applied to the composite was .50%.
 The currency used to calculate and express per formance is U.S. dollars.
 All cash reserves and equivalents have been included in the performance.